danielscos/Memscan/README.md

 **High performance, cross-platform memory scanner built with Rust.**

-Memscan is a lightweight, efficient utility for scanning and analyzing the memory of live processes.
+Memscan is a lightweight, efficient command-line utility for scanning and analyzing the memory of live processes.
 Designed for reverse engineering, game modification, and security analysis, it maintains a strict memory footprint under 100MB while providing powerful memory inspection capabilities.

 ## Features